nexica/trpc-gen/README.md

 ```

 `@nexica/trpc-gen` will generate a full TRPC router with typed endpoints for creating, reading, updating, and deleting User records.

-## Integration with Nexica-Stack

-This generator is designed to work as part of the [Nexica-Stack](https://github.com/link-to-nexica-stack) ecosystem.
-It expects a specific project structure and relies on other components from the Nexica-Stack, such as:

-- (Todo)

 ## Contributing